-In accordance with the Tennessee Code Annotated, Sections 4-51-118 (a), TEL retailers are assessed a one-time fidelity fund fee of \$50.
+In accordance with Tennessee Code Annotated, Section 4-51-118 (a), TEL retailers are assessed a one-time fidelity fund fee of \$50.
 Fidelity fund proceeds are held in a demand deposit account at Citizens Bank and are classified as restricted fidelity fund cash on the Statement of Net Position.
 These funds may be used to cover losses incurred as a result of the nonfeasance, malfeasance, or misfeasance of TEL retailers.
-During the years ended June 30, 2014 and June 30, 2013, \$28 thousand and \$42 thousand were, respectively, used to cover losses incurred as a result of uncollected accounts of TEL retailers.
+During the years ended June 30, 2015, and June 30, 2014, \$12 thousand and \$28 thousand were, respectively, used to cover losses incurred as a result of uncollected accounts of TEL retailers.

 At the end of each fiscal year, fidelity funds exceeding \$500,000 may be treated as net proceeds from the TEL subject to deposit to the Lottery for Education Account.
-As of the years ended June 30, 2014 and 2013, there were no fidelity funds available for deposit as net proceeds.
+As of the years ended June 30, 2015 and 2014, there were no fidelity funds available for deposit as net proceeds.

-Retailer Commissions and Bonuses
+Retailer Commissions and Incentives